Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-As a really little community we discovered that over half of the retailers in town sold food.
+The 60minute food walk was amazing for exploring local community with a focus

 Helpful Report